ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 We must also realize all these three people probably work on different teams, maybe even departments, and certainly have different tasks and priorities.

-## Speaking the same Language within a team
+## Speaking the same Language within a given business context

 However, we're here to create a system which will help run our company.
-At some point certain development teams will have to start communicating with a certain domain expert.
-They will form a **multi-disciplinary team: development and domain expert - together**.
-Working on a specific piece of the business domain.
+At some point certain development teams will have to start communicating with a certain domain experts.
+They will form a **multi-disciplinary teams including: development and domain expert - together**.
+Working on a specific part of the business.

-The domain expert will answer tens or hundreds of questions.
+The domain expert will answer tens or hundreds of questions related to .
 The **expert** will be using his professional terminology: the *business language*.
 On the other hand, **developers** might also use their own professional dev terminology.
 As a consequence, a **new language emerges** naturally.

-It is the domain expert who brings expertise into the team, so the **expert heavily influences the common language** of that team.
+The domain expert is the one who brings expertise.
+Most probably the *business language*, the *industry standards*, etc. would heavily influence this **common language**.

 It's called the *Ubiquitous Language* (*UL*).